linux-application-whitelisting/fapolicyd/README.md

 This will create a tarball.
 You can use the new tarball with the spec file and create your own rpm.
 If you want to experiment without installing, just run make with no arguments.
-It should run fine from where it was built as long as you put the configuration files in /etc/fapolicyd.
-The fapolicyd.rules and fapolicyd.trust files go there.
+It should run fine from where it was built as long as you put the configuration files in /etc/fapolicyd (fapolicyd.rules, fapolicyd.trust, fapolicyd.conf).

 Note that the shipped policy expects that auditing is enabled.
 This is done by passing --with-audit to ./configure.